 Top Insider Threat Risk Indicators

+As you can see, there are many different indicators, and the ones that are most relevant can vary depending on business use cases and other factors.
 These alerts are an ideal place to start when it comes to building a more robust insider threat management program, because they enable an organization to move beyond reactive security into proactive insider threat risk reduction.

 Now, let’s discuss how organizations have used some of these early indicators.
 These risks fall into four broad categories: